tpf/tprf-hugo-site/content/trademarks.md

 ---
-title: "Trademarks - The Perl and Raku Foundation"
+title: "Trademarks"
 url:   "/trademarks.html"
 ---
-Trademark InformationThe work of The Perl & Raku Foundation includes making sure that Perl
-& Raku code and documentation are free and open for all to use, and remain free and open for all to use.
+The work of The Perl & Raku Foundation includes making sure that Perl & Raku code and documentation are free and open for all to use, and remain free and open for all to use.
 One of the many ways we do this is through Perl & Raku trademarks.
 The Perl & Raku trademarks are tools we can use to identify Perl & Raku code, documentation, projects, and other material originating with Perl & Raku, or licensees who agree to and follow certain requirements.

-But our responsibility is also partly the responsibility of the Perl
-& Raku communities.
+But our responsibility is also partly the responsibility of the Perl & Raku communities.

-By helping us protect the Perl & Raku trademarks, you help us protect the openness and integrity of the Perl
-& Raku languages.
+By helping us protect the Perl & Raku trademarks, you help us protect the openness and integrity of the Perl & Raku languages.

 These guidelines are intended to cover general situations, in a general way.

-Sometimes
-TPRF may have different or additional requirements for specific situations.
+Sometimes TPRF may have different or additional requirements for specific situations.

-User Logos
+## User Logos

 Any individual, organization, or company may use the "Powered by Perl" or "Programming Republic of Perl" logos